-The Specific Plan (the Plan) provides strategic and comprehensive guidance for making decisions regarding Tower District's built environment and landscape character, land use and activities, public open space, community facilities, transportation and other forms of infrastructure.
+To many, the Tower District is more than just a neighborhood; it represents the heart and soul of Fresno's cultural and social life.
+The community character of the District is defined by its artistic flair, progressive spirit, and a welcoming atmosphere that embraces all people.
+This inclusiveness is not just a characteristic but a defining feature of the District.
+The Tower District Specific Plan (Plan) provides strategic and comprehensive guidance for making decisions regarding the Tower District's built environment, landscape character, land use, activities, public open space, community facilities, transportation, and other forms of infrastructure.
 It describes a shared set of goals, objectives, policies, and implementing actions.